• Skip to primary navigation

 Jump to Recipe Print Recipe

 Jovial - Their tagliatelle and rotini are both so good.
 The tagliatelle only takes a few minutes to cook.
-It also tastes exactly like traditional fresh pasta.
+It also tastes exactly like traditional fresh pasta and has a great texture.
 The rotini doesn’t get mushy and tastes delicious.

 Tolerant - I love their green lentil penne pasta.
 It is high in protein (25g plant-based protein per serving!) and doesn’t get mushy.
 They also have red lentil and chickpea pastas.